pipelight/doc.pipelight/cookbook/tips.md

 ### ..Split your config

 Split your config into multiple files and separate concerns.
-Overuse string interpolation, parameter destructuring and import/export ESM synthax.
+Overuse string interpolation, parameter destructuring and import/export ESM syntax.

 Export here